TransmodelEcosystem/EUDIT/wiki/use-cases/business-use-cases/buc-a-inspire-and-plan.md

 ### Alternatives

 #### specific trip
-1. The TRANSPORT CUSTOMER chooses his origin station and his destination station on the ticket vending machine.
+1. The TRANSPORT CUSTOMER chooses his origin station and his destination station on the ticket vending machine with the option "around the stations : x kilometers".
-2. The TRANSPORT CUSTOMER enters required data (customer account, reduction card)
+2. The TRANSPORT CUSTOMER enters required data (customer account, reduction card).
-3. The TRANSPORT CUSTOMER chooses between a few SALES OFFER PACKAGEs dispplayed with their PRICE
+3. The TRANSPORT CUSTOMER chooses between a few SALES OFFER PACKAGEs dispplayed with their PRICE, on different JOURNEYs with different stations.

 #### single anonymous travel
 1. The TRANSPORT CUSTOMER starts his mobile application; the home page displays a shortcut for single-trip purchase in one action.